mendrik/matchblade/README.md

 ### `awaitObj`

-Resolve all Promise values in an object while preserving keys.
+Resolve all _promised_ properties in an object while preserving keys.

 ```ts
 import { awaitObj } from 'matchblade';